 - Anjuna Flea Market is open on Wednesdays and is the ultimate place to go if you are looking for Goa souvenirs!
 Visit for spices, local clothes and footwear, jewellery and accessories.

 - If you like markets and authentic shopping, Mapusa Market is another must-visit.
-It has a history spanning back centuries and experts claim that the town built around the market.
+It has a history spanning back centuries and experts claim that the town was built around the market.
 It’s a great spot to visit if you want to buy some authentic food – or its equally great if you just want to people watch and take in the atmosphere!

 Here’s another Pro-tip: negotiating for purchases is customary throughout India, and isn’t considered to be rude.
 Feel free to haggle on an item you wish to purchase!